 As the first Pokémon video games were launched way back in 1996, I am often asked what the secret to Pokémon’s popularity is and why it continues to be so well loved.
 I regard the universal functions involved with Pokémon—the collecting, raising, trading, and battling—as our strength and the reason Pokémon has been loved for so long.
 Not only our games, but all of our Pokémon products and services share this point in common, an element that all players can relate to no matter where or when they happen to live.
 As we evolve in accordance with changes in device and communications technology, what’s of greatest importance to us is to enable many people to experience, through Pokémon, the memories and excitement of things they likely experienced as children—things like bug collecting, growing plants, or raising a pet.

 Something that stands out clearly in my memory even now is what happened the first time I played Pokémon Red and Green.
 A human character in the Vermilion City requested a Pokémon trade, and I received a Farfetch’d nicknamed Osho.
 Then, when I traded a Pokémon with a real-life friend in the same way, I understood that the human characters in the game and players in real life perform the same role, creating a mysterious experience of going back and forth between the real and virtual worlds.
-Today, Wi-Fi communications enable players from all over the world to trade their Pokémon, turning Pokémon into a medium that connects people across country and regional borders and cultures.
+Today, Wi-Fi communications enable players from all over the world to trade their Pokémon, turning Pokémon into a medium that connects people across country and regional boundaries and cultures.
 Also, at Pokémon Centers – official stores for Pokémon goods – in Japan and abroad, fans get together to shop for products, download content, battle each other, or just to find like-minded friends.
 And with “Pokémon GO” it’s become possible to look for Pokémon in the real world.

 Our mission statement, “To enrich both the real world and the virtual world with the Pokémon characters,” isn’t an ideal but a reality that is occurring right before our eyes.
 In the years ahead, we will continue to build and release ever better works so that all people can experience this enrichment.